The standard American diet is leaving its mark on the nation’s health.

 One theory for this discrepancy in the differences in diet.

-It is worth emphasizing that many oriental countries such as South Korea and Japan are densely populated and have been highly industrialized and urbanized for many years, yet their rates of prostate cancer remain much lower than the West.
+It is worth emphasizing that many oriental countries such as South Korea and Japan are densely populated.
+They have been highly industrialized and urbanized for many years, yet their rates of prostate cancer remain much lower than the West.

-The even more massive incidence is seen in the UK at around thirty per 100,000, yet higher incidences occur in the USA, with a figure of around 120 per 100,000.
+The even more massive incidence is seen in the UK at around thirty per 100,000, yet higher rates occur in the USA, with a figure of about 120 per 100,000.

 Okinawa, Japan, has traditionally had a diet based on lots of vegetables, fermented soy products like miso, fresh fish, herbal tea, as well as health-supporting practices such as Tai Chi, Qi Gong, and walking.

-It is, therefore advisable to eat a healthy and balanced diet that includes organic vegetables, which reduce pesticide exposure and offer an increase in vitamin concentration; all benefits for prostate health.
+It is, therefore, advisable to eat a healthy and balanced diet that includes organic vegetables, which reduce pesticide exposure and offer an increase in vitamin concentration.

 What foods are good for an enlarged prostate?